ben-dow/EasyFileOrganizer/README.md

 # EasyFileOrganizer
-A small python script to move files from a device such as a Camera, to another directory, while accounting for the potential for some files to already have been moved and for a certain orginization scheme to be in place.
-(Such as by date taken, for photos)
+A small, standalone python script that easily moves files from one directory to another and organizes them into folders by date.
+Great for moving pictures or videos off of cameras and into a common directory.

-# To Use
+## To Use

-Download the python file EasyFileOrganizer.py and run using python3.
-Follow console instructions and you should be allset.
+1) Download the Repo
+2) Run EasyFileOrganizer.py and follow the instructions

 Currently only tested on Windows 10